 - At 6-8 months your mask silicone has bacteria and fungus in it that cannot be washed out so even if your mask looks in good condition, it could be deteriorated enough to allow leaking, or cause skin irritation.
 This is an appropriate time to replace the silicone seal.

-- Wash by hand with laundry detergent and water.
+- Wash by hand with CPAP soap and water.
 Hang to dry.
 Wash as often as you change bed linens.

 - Replace when the Velcro no longer holds or when the gear is stretched or too soiled for proper cleaning.

 - Wash the tubing weekly with soap and water.
 Replacement recommended annually.

 - CPAP tube brushes available for purchase to help make cleaning easier.

 - Change the filter every 3 months (or more often as needed).

 - Always empty the humidifier chamber and separate it from the CPAP unit before moving or